srp33/WishBuilder/instructions.md

 Please complete the following steps to get started as a contributor.

 1. You will need an account on a Linux computer.
-If you a student in the Piccolo lab, please request access to the ```daniel``` computer for this.
+If you a student in the Piccolo lab, you can use the ```daniel``` computer for this (talk to me if you need access).
+Or you can use the Supercomputer.

 2. If you haven't already done so, create a [GitHub](https://github.com) account.